-CJ137 Research Methodology II
+CJ 137 - Research Methodology II

-This course continues to introduce students to the use of computer software for research methodology.
+3 semester credit hours This course continues to introduce students to the use of computer software for research methodology.
+Prerequisite: CJ136

-CJ137L Research Methodology II LAB
+CJ 137L - Research Methodology II LAB

-This course is a continuation of CJ136 Crime Statistics & Analysis Software I. The course continues to introduce students to criminal statistics software and measurement tools utilized for research in the Criminal Justice Technology field.
+This course is a continuation of CJ136 Crime Statistics Analysis Software I. The course continues to introduce students to criminal statistics software and measurement tools utilized for research in the Criminal Justice Technology field.

 Students will continue to utilize SPSS for data analysis as well as GIS mapping software.
+Prerequisite: None